AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 > If another system reads the database directly, it will still see the old price.
 This is an example of **dirty data**.

-## Caching stategies at Application level
+## Caching strategies at Application level
 Since cache memory is limited and not automatically kept in sync with the original data source, we need to decide - from the application perspective:

 - **How to handle writes** — this is called the **write-policy**: should the cache, the data source, or both be updated?